Coronary angiogram (coronary angiography)

 A stent can then be inserted, which acts like scaffolding to hold the vessel open.
 Stents are drug coated to help to prevent the re-narrowing of the artery, also known as restenosis.

-If you have symptoms of heart disease, this procedure can help your consultant cardiologist to understand the extent of the disease, and whether surgery might be needed to expand your arteries.
+CT angiogram and angiography are often used as a first step to assess the health of heart blood vessels.
+If you have the symptoms of heart disease such as chest pain (called angina), this test can help your consultant cardiologist to understand the extent of the disease, and whether you might need surgery to expand your arteries.

 You can also have a CT scan, an MRI or an ultrasound.
 These are other less or non-invasive ways of checking your heart arteries and heart functionality.
 Your consultant can advise you as to which scan they think is most appropriate for you.